Common Mistakes First-Time Authors Make (And How to Avoid Them)

 Common challenges in first submissions often relate to scope alignment, clarity of writing, methodological transparency, and ethical compliance.
 Careful preparation and adherence to journal policies support responsible academic publishing.

-Before submission: Review your manuscript against the journal’s scope, formatting requirements, and ethical standards.
+Before submission, authors are encouraged to review their manuscript against the journal’s scope, formatting requirements, and ethical standards.

 Related Resources